xiaoyeye/TDL/README.md

 #################OUTPUT

-It generates a 3D NEPDF_data folder, and a series of data files containing `Nxdata_tf` (3D NEPDF file) ,`ydata_TF`(label file) and `zdata_tf` (gene symbol pair file) for each data part divided.
+It generates a gene pair list with positive and negative gene pairs, and also a gene pair number list to divide gene_pair_list into small parts, where each part corresponds to one TF.

 Here we use gene symbol information to align scRNA-seq and gene pair's gene sets.
-The scRNA-seq may use entrez ID or ensembl ID, or other IDs, gene pair list for GTRD used gene symbol ID, thus we generated `gene name list` to convert all the IDs to gene symbols.
+The scRNA-seq may use entrez ID or ensembl ID, or other IDs, gene pair list for GTRD used gene symbol ID, thus we generated `gene name reference list` to convert all the IDs to gene symbols.
 Please also do IDs convertion if users want to use their own expression data.

 ## The file path of 'data_path'in the following code is used in the author's own machine, so please change it to the approprite path according to user's own environment.